 moved=false;

-for (int i=curmin; i < curmax; i++)
+(int i=curmin; i < curmax; i++)

 if (compare(i, i-1)<0) {